yohi441/personal-chat-app-demo/README.md

 This is a demo chat app. <br />
 You can chat to all registered user in the app. <br />
-Basic authentication and authenticate using email Basic function of a chat app like sending message in realtime <br />
+Basic authentication and authenticate using email <br />
+Basic function of a chat app like sending message in realtime <br />

 This project was created with: